gcerkez/Asus-ROG-Strix-x570-I-Gaming-OpenCore-EFI/README.md

 # Asus-ROG-Strix-x570-I-Gaming-OpenCore-EFI

 This is a working OpenCore based EFI for an Asus ROG Strix x570-I Gaming system.
+The integrated WiFi chipset also works.

+NOTE: disconnect any ethernet cables during the install and only use WiFi.

 My specs:
 CPU: Ryzen 3700x